Mass media in Minneapolis–Saint Paul

-Minneapolis–Saint Paul, also known as the Twin Cities of Minneapolis and Saint Paul, in the state of Minnesota, United States of America, has two major general-interest newspapers.
+Minneapolis–Saint Paul, also known as the Twin Cities of Minneapolis and Saint Paul, in the state of Minnesota, has two major general-interest newspapers.
 The region is currently ranked as the 15th largest television market in the United States.
 The market officially includes 59 counties of Minnesota and Wisconsin, and extends far to the north and west.
 The radio market in the Twin Cities is estimated to be slightly smaller, ranked 16th in the nation.

 Print

 The two major general-interest newspapers are the Star Tribune in Minneapolis and the Saint Paul Pioneer Press.
 Mpls.St.Paul Magazine covers arts and culture, shops, and the dining scene in the Twin Cities.
 The Minnesota Daily serves the University of Minnesota's Twin Cities campus and surrounding neighborhoods.
 The Minnesota Spokesman-Recorder, One Nation News and the Finance and Commerce business daily are published in Minneapolis, as is the Web-based MinnPost.com.

 A number of other weekly and monthly publications (most of which are fully supported by advertising) are also available.
-The most prominent of these is Village Voice Media's City Pages, the alternative weekly.
-(2002 newcomer The Rake offered some competition in the form of a free monthly, but ceased publication in 2008.)
-Pulse of the Twin Cities is another weekly which has less advertising and more coverage of local music and activism.
+The most prominent of these was Village Voice Media's City Pages, the alternative weekly which was sold to the Star Tribune in 2015 and ceased publication in 2020.
+2002 newcomer The Rake offered some competition in the form of a free monthly, but ceased publication in 2008.)
+Pulse of the Twin Cities (1997–2007) was another weekly which had less advertising and more coverage of local music and activism.
 La Matraca News is a Spanish-language weekly print and online publication.

 There are also numerous weekly student publications at area colleges, including the University of Minnesota's The Wake student magazine, Macalester College's The Mac Weekly, and St. Thomas' TommieMedia.com, which replaced student newspaper The Aquin that was shuttered in 2009.

 Minneapolis community newspapers include the sister publications Downtown Journal, formerly Skyway News, and Southwest Journal, which cover downtown and southwest Minneapolis, respectively, as well as numerous neighborhood papers such as the North News, Seward Profile, Southside Pride, and Whittier Globe.

 Only one weekly newspaper is devoted to neighborhood news in either city: St. Paul's East Side Review.
 Saint Paul also has a monthly, Highland Villager, and a bi-monthly neighborhood newspaper for Frogtown, Greening Frogtown.

 Instead of neighborhood or general-interest news, some periodicals are topical, such as those covering the Minnesota music scene.
 Others are audience-specific, such as Lavender Magazine for the state's gay community.
 The Minnesota Women's Press, one of the few feminist newspapers in the country, serves the local feminist community.
 Another periodical of note is the Asian American Press.